UFC President Dana White recorded slapping his wife

-White told TMZ in an interview Tuesday he was “embarrassed” and concerned for how his three children were affected.
+White told TMZ in an interview Tuesday he was “embarrassed” and concerned about how his three children were affected.

 “You’ve heard me say for years, ‘There’s never ever an excuse for a guy to put his hands on a woman,’ and now here I am on TMZ talking about it,” White told the website.